Professor Tom Buchanan

 I joined OUDCE as Director of Studies in History and Politics in 1990.
 I teach C19th and C20th British and European History, with a particular interest in mid-C20th Europe (from the 1930s to the 1960s).
-I teach an optional paper on the Spanish Civil War on the Foundation Certificate in Modern History.
+I teach an optional paper on the Spanish Civil War on the Undergraduate Certificate in History.

 I have supervised DPhil students on topics connected to the Spanish Civil War and British C20th history.